-- Vitamin C: We all know that citrus is good for fighting cold.
+- Vitamin C: We all know that citrus is good for fighting a cold.
 You can also get your daily dose of vitamin C from bell peppers, broccoli, cabbage, cauliflower, kale and many other fresh fruits and vegetables.
-Vitamin C is water soluble, so a small dose every day is better than a single large serving.
+Vitamin C is water-soluble, so a small dose every day is better than a single large serving.
 And it’s better to get your vitamin C from vegetables than to take it as a pill.

 - Vitamin D: We get most of our vitamin D when we are out enjoying the summer sunshine.
-However, from September to March the angle of the sun is too low in the sky for people living in the northern latitudes to absorb vitamin D. So for anyone living north of the Canadian boarder, I recommend taking a liquid vitamin D supplement (affiliate link) throughout the winter months.
+However, from September to March the angle of the sun is too low in the sky for people living in the northern latitudes to absorb vitamin D. So for anyone living north of the Canadian border, I recommend taking a liquid vitamin D supplement throughout the winter months.

 - Zinc: Zinc is great at helping fight off illnesses.
-Red meats and shellfish are great sources of zinc (with liver and oysters being the ultimate super foods.)
+Red meats and shellfish are great sources of zinc (with liver and oysters being the ultimate superfoods.)
 The best non-meat sources of zinc are dried beans and pumpkin seeds, which should definitely be eaten with a source of vitamin C to improve absorption.
-So slices of red pepper with a handful of pumpkin seeds are a great cold-fighting snack.
+So slices of red pepper with a handful of pumpkin seeds are a great cold-fighting snack!

 - Iron and B vitamins: If you are chronically sick, I recommend having your iron, ferritin and B-vitamin levels checked.
 If you are vegan or vegetarian then it is even more important to have your iron checked.
 However, even carnivores can be low in iron, which will affect immune system functioning.

 - Eating probiotic foods can help prevent bacteria and viruses from getting into your system.
-A healthy flora is your immune system’s first level of defense.
+A healthy flora is your immune system’s first level of defence.
 Here’s what you can do to build up a healthy flora:

 - Try to eat something fermented every day because it’s more effective than buying probiotic supplements.